kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ```

-- a `/spec/terms-definitions/` directory containing definition files
+- a `/spec/terms-definitions/` directory containing definition files **(Standard Spec-Up-T directory)**
-- a `/docs/index.html` file containing a specification with the terms extracted from the source
+- a `/docs/index.html` file containing a specification with the terms extracted from the source **(Standard Spec-Up-T directory)**
-- a `/sourceFilesConverted` directory containing new source files from which the definition has been extracted and containing links pointing to the new specification (TODO: the links are now hard-coded for a specific situation, this needs to be changed)
+- a `/sourceFilesConverted` *) directory containing new source files from which the definition has been extracted and containing links pointing to the new specification (TODO: the links are now hard-coded for a specific situation, this needs to be changed)
-- Inside `/sourceFilesConverted` you'll find a `latest` directory which contains the latest conversion, and an `archive` directory that contains a one time backup directory (`initialBackup`) and conversions made earlier (each in a directory consisting of a number, which is a Unix timestamp, for example `1736169814`).
+- Inside `/sourceFilesConverted` you'll find a `latest` directory which contains the latest conversion, and an `archive` directory that contains a one time backup directory (`initialBackup`) and conversions made earlier (each in a directory consisting of a number, which is a Unix timestamp, for example `1736169814`) and `metadata.json`, which contains the metadata fetched from Google Sheets

+*) The name `/sourceFilesConverted` is defined in the `.env` file and can anything you want, as long as the directory does not exist yet.

 ## How to use the results